ncatlab/nlab-content/pages/5/3/6/3/3635/content.md

 * [[Tim Porter]], _The Crossed Menagerie: an introduction to crossed gadgetry and cohomology in algebra and topology_.
 (Notes, in part, prepared for the  _XVI Encuentro Rioplatense de Algebra y Geometr&#237;a Algebraica_, in Buenos Aires, 12-15 December 2006, and for course MATH5312, Spring-Summer term 2007, University of Ottawa) ([[menagerie14.pdf|pdf:file]])

 This is an ongoing set of notes discussing some ideas on  [[nonabelian cohomology]], [[stack]]s, etc., and Grothendieck's conjectured extension of 'Galois-Poincar&#233; theory'.
 The title refers to the array of strange beasties that occur as generalisations of [[crossed modules]].
-(The present version is over 1004 pages long, and is changing quite often.
-A fairly stable version (but up-dates are planned shortly!) is available as a download,  [[menagerie12a.pdf|here:file]].
+(The present version is over 860 pages long, and is changing quite often.
+A fairly stable shorter version is available as a download,  [[menagerie12a.pdf|here:file]].

 These notes, or at least the first few chapters of them, acted as course notes for a 4 lecture course in Buenos Aires, and later on for a course on cohomology in Ottawa.

-  Some idea of the content can be gleaned from the Table of Contents.
+  Some idea of the content can be gleaned from the Table of Contents of the first 14 Chapters.

 ##Table of Contents ##